 Our product candidates and the activities associated with their development and commercialization, including their design, research, testing, manufacture, safety, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, advertising, promotion, sale, distribution, import, export, and reporting of safety and other post-market information, are subject to comprehensive regulation by the FDA, the EMA and other comparable regulatory authorities in other jurisdictions.
 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.
 We have not received approval to market any of our product candidates from regulatory authorities in any jurisdiction.
 We have only limited experience in filing and supporting the applications necessary to gain marketing approvals and may rely on third-party contract research organizations, or CROs, to assist us in this process.
-Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
+Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
 Our product candidates may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
 If any of our product candidates receives marketing approval, the accompanying label may limit its approved use, which could limit sales of the product.